amirburbea/neeo/README.md

 ### Where are the unit tests?

-*There aren't any, just example device drivers.
+*I've begun writing tests for the SDK (only) but there is much to be done.
 You can help by writing some.
 Open a PR.*

 ### I found a bug, what should I do?